MasiarNovine/typst_resume_template/README.md

 # A resume template in typst

-This is a template for a resume in typst, which can be simply imported at the start of a typst file:
+This is a template for a resume in typst.
+It can be simply imported at the start of a typst file:

 ```rust